By Dr. Mercola

 A number of natural products and compounds have been shown to act as effective chemosensitizers.
 Two of the most promising are resveratrol and curcumin, which I'll address here.
-Last year, several interesting studies were published on these two products, pertaining to their value in the treatment of cancer.
+Many interesting studies were published on these two products over the years, pertaining to their value in the treatment of cancer.

-Natural agents such as resveratrol, a potent antioxidant chemical found in red wine and other foods, have multitargeting properties, which make them ideally suited for anti-cancer drugs.
+Natural agents such as resveratrol, a potent antioxidant chemical found in red wine and other foods, have multitargeting properties,2 which make them ideally suited for anticancer drugs.
 In fact, more than 60 percent of the cancer drugs currently available are based on natural ingredients for this very reason.
-Natural compounds are also inexpensive, low in toxicity, and are readily available.
+Natural compounds are also inexpensive, low in toxicity and are readily available.

 - Broad-spectrum antimicrobial

-According to the review, published in the Annals of the New York Academy of Sciencesii:
+According to the review, published in the Annals of the New York Academy of Sciences:5

 Resveratrol May Help Alleviate Cancer Treatment Side Effects

-In another study from last year, published in the journal Experimental Biology and Medicine, resveratrol was found to help alleviate many of the debilitating side effects of conventional cancer treatmentsiv, such as:
+In another study published in the journal Experimental Biology and Medicine, resveratrol was found to help alleviate many of the debilitating side effects of conventional cancer treatments,7 such as: